yubinzhen/CS100-WAYL-Project/README.md

 * Item: Represents each item in the game, with methods to apply its effect to a Pokemon.
 * PC: Manages the player's Pokemon and team.

 One SOLID principle we applied to the new class diagram was the Single Responsibility.
 One way we applied it was by removing the feature to access and edit the player’s Pokemon and implementing a separate class, PC, to address that feature.
-These changes made the code less complex, giving a well-organized, intuitive codebase that allows for better readability.
+These changes make the code less complex, giving a well-organized, intuitive codebase that allows for better readability.

 A second SOLID principle we applied was Liskov Substitution.
-For example, the StandardBall, GreatBall, and UltraBall subclasses are all substitutable as they all have the same features.
-These changes allow for more adaptability to change.
+For example, the StandardBall, GreatBall, and UltraBall subclasses are all coded to be interchangeable as they all have the same functions.
+These changes allow for code reusability and maintainability along with reducing unexpected bugs caused by inappropriate subclass behavior.

 A third SOLID principle we applied to our new class diagram was Interface Segregation Principle (ISP).
 We applied this principle so users will not be forced to depend on interfaces they don’t use.
 For example, we created separate interfaces for different concerns.
 Our inventory class only manages items and money and does not enforce unrelated responsibilities to the class like battling.
 Our Pokemon class is focused mainly on the Pokemon’s actions and attributes and only our battle class contains battle logic.
 These changes allowed us to change things easily and made it easier to keep track of things.